All About Vitamin A

 What About Deficiencies?

 Free radicals forming in the body are hard to spot, but some other symptoms of a vitamin A deficiency are not.
-A gluten sensitivity, inflammatory bowel disease and pancreatic disorders are all signs of a potential deficiency.
+Gluten sensitivity, inflammatory bowel disease, and pancreatic disorders are all signs of a potential deficiency.

 However, a deficiency isn’t always a result of an unhealthy or imbalanced diet.
 It is sometimes caused by malabsorption.
 This means that the body is not absorbing the vitamin as it should, which is why deficiencies are common in people going through bodily changes.